 Our Members and Work

-Providing a networking and mentoring forum for Chinese-speaking Americans across the United States who have returned from study and work in Greater China;
+Providing a networking and mentoring forum for Chinese-speaking Americans across the United States who have returned from study and work in Mainland China, Taiwan, and other Chinese-speaking societies;

-Sponsoring Chinese-language policy lectures and discussion by visiting officials and professionals from Greater China, helping audiences maintain and develop their Chinese-language skills;
+Sponsoring Chinese-language policy lectures by visiting officials, academics, and professionals from Asia, helping audiences maintain and further develop their Chinese-language skills and engage with policy experts directly in Chinese;

-Running a Fellows Program that each year takes a select group of mid-career Americans to China for a week-long “deep dive” into the Chinese decision-making and training process, conducted in Chinese at the same institutions that train Chinese government and Party officials;
+Leading a unique annual Fellows Program in China for a select group of talented mid-career Americans allowing them to gain insights into Chinese decision-making and training processes through interactions entirely in Chinese at the institutions that train Chinese government and Party officials;

-Publishing a curated series of annotated learning guides to help China-focused professionals expand their knowledge outside their area of expertise and brush up on related Chinese-language vocabulary;
+Publishing theme-specific learning guides (The China Syllabi Project) to help China-focused professionals broaden their knowledge outside of core areas of expertise and expand their topic-specific vocabulary;

-Maintaining a robust website offering Chinese-language learning tools and policy analysis related to Greater China;
+Maintaining a robust website offering Chinese-language learning tools and policy analysis related to China, a podcast, and an active job listings platform;

-Disseminating a weekly educational newsletter with analysis of Chinese policy developments, links to related Chinese- and English-language readings, language learning lessons, and occasional listings of Greater China-related career opportunities;
+Disseminating a weekly newsletter with analysis of the latest China-related policy developments with links to related Chinese- and English-language readings, language learning lessons, and job opportunities;

 Developing opportunities for Chinese-speaking Americans to build bridges with their Chinese-speaking peers in other countries, including Japan.